input-output-hk/iogx/README.md

 ];
 ```

-Be careful not to reference your project's own haskell packages via `hsPkgs`.
+Be careful not to reference your project's own Haskell packages via `hsPkgs`.

 If you do, then `nix develop` will build your project every time you enter the shell, and it will fail to do so if there are Haskell compiler errors.